-According to the U.S. Department of Labor Statistics, the middle 50% of working medical scribes earn about $35,000 a year.
-Generally, the more documentation they turn around, the more they make!*
+According to Payscale, medical scribes earn an average base salary of $36,688 a year.* Generally, the more documentation they turn around, the more they make!

-Even though there is a projected decline for this role, there are expected to be over 9,000 openings annually for medical transcriptionists over the next several years.
-That’s why employers are looking for well-trained, motivated medical scribes with enough knowledge and confidence to jump in with both feet.*
+Even though there is a projected decline for this role, there are expected to be over 9,000 openings annually for medical transcriptionists over the next decade.** That’s why employers are looking for well-trained, motivated medical scribes with enough knowledge and confidence to jump in with both feet.